 Where applicable, each course has received, prior to the date of presentation, approval for continuing education credits by the state and/or national continuing education governing body.

-All of our courses are priced at just under $10 per credit hour.
-We believe that by producing great courses and offering them at an affordable price, we can create loyal customers who will enthusiastically tell all of their friends about us.
+We believe that by producing great courses and offering them at an affordable price, we can create loyal customers who will enthusiastically tell all of their friends and colleagues about us.

 Innovative Educational Services is committed to respecting the learner’s right to privacy while using our services, and to insuring the security of the information that we collect.